 - Do they offer another working holiday in Italy?
 Global Work & Travel also offer internships and teaching, tutoring placements in Italy.

-Stephanie spent three months being an au pair in Italy after graduating from college.
+Stephanie spent three months as an American au pair in Italy after graduating from college.
 She works at a camp in Wisconsin and continues to do some freelance writing.
 She has also written a blog about being an au pair at 85 Days In Italy.

 Subscribe to Girl about the Globe for monthly solo travel inspiration